 Shifting Patterns

-This all influences whether we feel safe enough to let down our defenses in the place we are in, and with the people we are around.
+The ANS influences whether we feel safe enough to let down our defenses in the place we are in, and with the people we are around.
 Even when we are relaxed and at ease, beneath our awareness the ANS is constantly scanning our environment for any signs of threat to our wellbeing.
-Essentially, the ANS works like a surveillance system.
+Essentially, the ANS works like a surveillance system and triggers different response patterns depending on what it’s sensing.

 But that negativity bias can be a real issue in our day-to-day life because most of the time, the stressors we deal with in the modern age don’t require an actual survival response.
 And yet, our system is bringing our attention to all the little things that might bother us, and these can distract us from all the other things that might bring us joy and keep us calm.

-This is why mindfulness practices can be so helpful - when we consciously shift our attention to things that bring us feelings of contentment and pleasure, it can balance our natural instinct to focus on the negatives.
-However, if your nervous system is stressed and burned out, you might view mindfulness practices as something that only works for other types of people.
+This is why mindfulness practices can be so helpful.
+When we consciously shift our attention to things that bring us feelings of contentment and pleasure, it can balance our natural instinct to focus on the negatives.
+However, if your nervous system is stressed or burned out, you might find it very difficult to engage in mindfulness practices.
+Being in survival mode keeps you in a state of reactivity rather than one of reflection and intention.

 An understanding of life begins with the understanding of patterns.